 3) Exclamatory sentence

 Sentences showing strong feelings of exclamation or surprise are called as exclamatory sentences.
-Mostly the begin with what and how,in the end there is exclamatory mark(!)
+Mostly they begin with what and how, in the end, there is an exclamatory mark(!)

 1)what a good story it is!